• 10.00am - 5.30pm

 Phoenix in flight: Installing a surveillance drone

 Perhaps our most technical challenge during the installation of the Conflict in Europe gallery was the Phoenix UAV.
-But despite presenting some very particular problems, its overall journey was similar to that of many other objects now on display.
+But despite presenting some particular problems, its overall journey was similar to that of many other objects on display.

 explore this story